 There are a variety of hearing loss types and treatments.
 While the term “hearing loss” is often used in a general way to describe a reduced ability to hear or understand sounds and speech, it can be separated into three distinct categories.

-The most common category of hearing loss to affect otherwise healthy adults is sensorineural hearing loss, which occurs when there is a problem with the functioning either of the inner ear (also called the cochlea), or the hearing nerve pathways that connect the inner ear to the brain.
-A person with this type of hearing loss has difficulty hearing faint or soft sounds, and because the clarity of sound can seem muffled, it can be challenging to understand speech even when the volume is loud enough.
-Sensorineural hearing loss is irreversible and permanent, and is caused by factors such as aging, infections, or exposure to loud noise.
+The most common category of hearing loss to affect otherwise healthy adults is sensorineural hearing loss, which occurs when there is a problem with the functioning either of the inner ear, or the hearing nerve pathways that connect the inner ear to the brain―such as auditory nerve damage.
+This type of hearing loss is irreversible and permanent, and is caused by factors such as aging, infections, or exposure to loud noise.
 It is most often treated with hearing aids, as medical or surgical treatments are usually not viable options.
 Miracle Ear hearing professionals are experienced at treating this type of hearing loss.